vaultdb/vaultdb-primitives/README.md

 VaultDB primitives demos the following facilities:
  * BuildMillionaires: Compiler for dynamically generated C++ and Java code.
 Execute it with run-alice.sh and run-bob.sh
- * SortedByteArray: demonstrates building and loading a new SQL-over-MPC query.
+ * SortByteArray: demonstrates building and loading a new SQL-over-MPC query.
 Forks and execs Alice and Bob for unit test because they cannot run in the same process space.

 ## Acknowledgments